 We collected data from 75 monolingual Polish-speaking children, ages 35–95 months.
 The experiment had three parts.
 First, children named pictures displayed on a computer screen.
 Words only differed in the sibilant consonant, holding all other sounds constant (see Figure 1).

-Figure 1: Word examples and attached audio (top, adult; bottom, child)
+Figure 1: Word examples and attached audio (left, adult; right, child)

 Next, children listened to the words produced by an unknown adult and chose the picture corresponding to what they heard.
 Finally, they listened to their own productions, as recorded in the first part, and chose the corresponding picture.
 Our computer setup, “Linguistino”, allowed us to obtain the children’s response times via button-press, and also provided for recording their words in part 1 and playing them back, in randomized order, in part 3.

 The results show three things.
 First, not surprisingly, children’s labeling is both more accurate and faster as they get older.
 The accuracy data, averaged over sounds, are shown in Figure 2.